skhynix/hmsdk/hmalloc/doc/hmctl.md

 :   Set a memory interleave policy.
 Memory will be allocated using round robin
     on _nodes_.

+-w _nodes_, \--weighted-interleave=_nodes_
+:   Set a weighted memory interleave policy.
+Memory will be allocated using the
+    weighted ratio for each node, which can be read from /sys/kernel/mm/mempolicy/weighted_interleave/node*.

 -?, \--help
 :   Print help message and list of options with description